Former Allkem Chairman Martin Rowley Joins Atlas Lithium as Lead Strategic Advisor

 Marc Fogassa, the Company's Chairman and CEO, commented, "Our immediate focus is to become a lithium producer.
 We believe that Mr. Rowley's strategic advice will help drive significant value creation for our shareholders as we accelerate the execution of such plan.
 His willingness to lend his expertise and experience is a testament to his belief in our vision."

-Atlas Lithium Corp.
-(NASDAQ: ATLX) is focused on advancing and developing its 100%-owned hard-rock lithium project in Brazil's Lithium Valley, a well-known lithium district in the state of Minas Gerais.
+About Atlas Lithium Corporation Atlas Lithium Corporation (NASDAQ: ATLX) is focused on advancing and developing its 100%-owned hard-rock lithium project in Brazil's Lithium Valley, a well-known lithium district in the state of Minas Gerais.
 In addition, Atlas Lithium has 100% ownership of mineral rights for other battery and critical metals including nickel, rare earths, titanium, and graphite.
 The Company also owns equity stakes in Apollo Resources Corp. (private company; iron) and Jupiter Gold Corp.
 (OTCQB: JUPGF) (gold and quartzite).

 Additional risks related to the Company and its subsidiaries are more fully discussed in the section entitled "Risk Factors" in the Company's Annual Report on Form 10-Q filed with the SEC on August 14, 2023.
 Please also refer to the Company's other filings with the SEC, all of which are available at www.sec.gov.
 In addition, any forward-looking statements represent the Company's views only as of today and should not be relied upon as representing its views as of any subsequent date.
 The Company explicitly disclaims any obligation to update any forward-looking statements.